shliu888/integrated-hacking-toolkit/README.md

 1. Run install-python.sh to install Python if it's not already installed
 2. Run install-pip.sh to install Pip if it's not already installed
+3. Run install-tools.sh to install necessary tools (not needed for Kali Linux)
-3. Finally, run install.sh with sudo privileges to finalize installation.
+4. Finally, run install.sh with sudo privileges to finalize installation.
-4. Run the toolkit with the command "hackingtoolkit"
+5. Run the toolkit with the command "hackingtoolkit"

-Note: This tool is currently designed for Kali Linux, a Linux distribution built for penetration testing.
-In order to run install-python.sh and install-pip.sh, you must have Debian or a Debian-based distribution (like Ubuntu and Kali Linux).
+𝐍𝐨𝐭𝐞: This tool is currently designed for Kali Linux, a Linux distribution built for penetration testing.
+In order to run install-python.sh, install-tools.sh and install-pip.sh, you must have Debian or a Debian-based distribution (like Ubuntu and Kali Linux).
 Otherwise, you must install necessary dependencies separately.